openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

+###5.
+Clone the Kubernetes Repository

+Find the Kubernetes repository at https://github.com/Amsterdam/openstad-kubernetes.
+Clone it and go into the k8s/openstad folder.
+All commands and file below are present in this subdirectory.

+Warning: use the **development** branch for now! (we expect to move first version to master in august 2020)

-## Configure your custom values
+###6.
+Configure your custom values

 Go to k8s/openstad directory.

 Copy values.yaml and configure values.
-Create a custom-values.yaml and set the correct env values.
+Create a custom-values.yaml and set the correct  values"

-- Set correct base domain
+- Set correct base domain and set publicIp of load balancer, used for only requesting a let's encrypt certificate for hostnames if their dns is set correctly
 ```
 ## Settings for DNS
 host: